 Press the REC button (with the red dot in the middle of the button).
 The red ring around the button will start blinking, meaning that the recording is paused.
 While paused, you can see the volume meters actively monitor the recording levels and the headset will be playing back the sound the Zoom hears.

 Check the volume.
 While paused, talk and watch the volume meters move based on the sound.
 The top bar is the Left and bottom bar the Right.
 Note the numbers below these two bars.
 Those are the decibel (dB) levels, ranging from -48 on the left to 0 on the right.
 The louder the sound, the further toward the right and toward 0dB.
 The goal is to get these as close to zero (bars filling all the way to the right) without actually reaching zero, which would cause clipping.
 Ideally, you can reach those signal levels without turning up the recording levels, because that would also amplify all the background noise.
 Do this by putting your mouth as close to the mics as possible when you speak without getting so close that the Zoom starts capturing excessive breath noises and pops when you say words with Ps and Bs.
+There should be no more than a few inches between your mouth and the mic.

 Set the volume.
 While still paused and monitoring, this is a good time to make adjustments.
 Turn up or down the recording volume from the default of 80 using the REC LEVEL + and - buttons on the right side of the Zoom.
 That will change the volume of the recorded file.
 You can also turn up or down the headset volume using the VOL + and - buttons on the left side of the Zoom, also from a default of 80.
 The headset volume has no effect on the recording volume.